flashg1/SolarCharger/README.md

 Please see [here](https://github.com/flashg1/SolarCharger/wiki/Installation#what-configs-are-required-after-installation) for more information.

-For BLE users, please see corresponding section in [FAQ](https://github.com/flashg1/SolarCharger/wiki/FAQ) for extra configuration steps.
+For BLE and OCPP users, please see corresponding section in [FAQ](https://github.com/flashg1/SolarCharger/wiki/FAQ) for extra configuration steps.

 ## How to use